What is Rosacea?

 Rosacea is a chronic skin disease that can cause the skin to appear red or inflamed.
 While it is more common around the nose and cheek area, it can also spread to the eyes, ears, back, scalp or chest.
 The condition can occur in almost anyone, but it’s most prevalent in middle-aged women with fair skin and light-colored hair.
 If rosacea is left untreated, it can worsen over time where symptoms can flare-up over weeks or months.
 After that time, symptoms can diminish but return again.
 Rosacea can often be mistaken for other skin conditions such as acne or an allergic reaction.
-At the practice of Dr. Matthew Barrows and his skilled practitioners at Dermatology and Skin Cancer Surgery Center of Dallas, Rockwall, McKinney, Allen and Gainesville, we work with patients to help manage the symtoms of rosacea so that they can resume a normal, carefree life.
+Dr. Matthew Barrows and his skilled practitioners at Dermatology and Skin Cancer Surgery Center work with patients to help manage the symtoms of rosacea so that they can resume a normal, carefree life.

 There are several forms of rosacea, including papulopustular rosacea, erythematotelangiectatic rosacea, ocular rosacea, and phymatous rosacea.
 All present themselves differently and have different treatment options.